Skip to main content

 DCMS is responsible for public libraries policy.
 This means that we work within government to promote the value of libraries and what they deliver to decision makers.
 We talk to a wide range of people in different departments advocating for the strengths of libraries in supporting their agendas - whether that’s health and well-being, business support, skills, or supporting places like rural communities, high streets and towns.

 Part of the Secretary of State’s statutory duty is to promote the improvement of the public library service provided by councils in England.
-To support this, we monitor developments in library services across England and work with Arts Council England (ACE) as the national development agency for libraries.
+To support this, we monitor developments in library services across England and work with Arts Council England (ACE) which is the national development agency for libraries.

 Funding